List of 8-bit computer hardware graphics: ZX Spectrum

 The ZX Spectrum (and compatible) computers use a variation of the 4-bit RGBI palette philosophy.
-This results in each of the colors of the 3-bit palette to have a basic and bright variant, with the exception of black.
+This results in each of the colours of the 3-bit palette to have a basic and bright variant, with the exception of black.
 This was accomplished by having a maximum voltage level for the bright variant, and a lower voltage level for the basic variant.
 Due to this, black is the same in both variants.

-The attribute byte associated with every 8×8 pixel cell comprises (from LSB to MSB): three bits for the background color; three bits for the foreground color; one bit for the bright variant for both, and one bit for the flashing effect (alternate foreground and background colors every 0.32 seconds).
-Thus the colors are not independently selectable as indices of a true palette (there are not color numbers 8 to 15, and the bright bit affects both colors within a cell).
-However, within a single set of 8 colors the BRG order of bits means that the colors appear in increasing order of brightness on a monochrome display.
+The attribute byte associated with every 8×8 pixel cell comprises (from LSB to MSB): three bits for the background colour; three bits for the foreground colour; one bit for the bright variant for both, and one bit for the flashing effect (alternate foreground and background colours every 0.32 seconds).
+Thus the colours are not independently selectable as indices of a true palette (there are not colour numbers 8 to 15, and the bright bit affects both colours within a cell).
+However, within a single set of 8 colours the BRG order of bits means that the colours appear in increasing order of brightness on a monochrome display.

-The color number (0 to 7) can be employed with the following BASIC statements to choose:
+The colour number (0 to 7) can be employed with the following BASIC statements to choose: